Nuclear Accident Response Organisation

-The aim of the NARO is to ensure, in conjunction with the appropriate civil agencies, an effective response to a defence nuclear accident.
-The key objective is to protect public health and safety.
+The aim of the HQ DNEO is to ensure an effective UK Government level response to a defence nuclear emergency.
+The primary emergency response is led at regional level by Emergency Services under JESIP arrangements.
+The key objective is to protect the public, the environment and the economy.

 The MOD has two key responsibilities in the maintenance and provision of a nuclear accident response capability in the event of a defence nuclear accident: